jorgebotas/ete4-documentation/index.md

 #### Rendering trees as images

 While navigating the tree from the GUI, images can be generated and exported in SVG format.
-This can be done by pressing the key `d` or from the interactive control panel (Control panel > Download > svg)
+This can be done by pressing `d` or from the interactive control panel (Control panel > Download > svg)